You've just accepted the CTO role. The job is real. The pressure is real. Here's what actually matters in the first 90 days.

 The companies I've seen succeed in this transition follow a three-phase pattern.
 Not by accident.
 By design.
 Each phase has a clear objective.
 Miss one, and the next becomes exponentially harder.

-Your job in month one is to become an expert on the organisation without changing anything.
+Your job in month one is to become an expert on the organization without changing anything.

 This feels wrong.
 It feels slow.
 Do it anyway.